-- Birth or adoption/placement for adoption of a child; - Death of a dependent; - · Marriage or divorce; - You or your dependent child's loss of SCHIP/Medicaid/Medical Assistance coverage; - You or your dependent gain access to a SCHIP/Medicaid subsidy based on your residence in another state; - Loss of other coverage, such as if coverage under your spouse's employment ends or your child is no longer eligible for coverage; - · Gaining eligibility for Medicare (for retirees); or - Changes in your other coverage (such as through a spouse's employer), which has a different plan year.
+- Birth or adoption/placement for adoption of a child; - Death of a dependent; - Marriage or divorce; - Dissolution of a domestic partnership; - You or your dependent child's loss of State Children's Health Insurance Program (SCHIP)/Medicaid/ Medical Assistance coverage; - You or your dependent gain access to a SCHIP/Medicaid subsidy based on your residence in another state; - Loss of other coverage, such as if coverage under your spouse's or domestic partner's employment ends; - Gaining Medicare eligibility allows a reduction in coverage. - Losing Medicare eligibility allows an increase in coverage. - Changes in your other coverage (such as through a spouse's employer), which has a different plan year.

-You have 60 days from the date of the qualifying change in status to submit an enrollment form and supporting documentation to change your coverage.
-Any changes submitted later than 60 days after the qualifying change in status will not be accepted, and you will have to wait until the next Open Enrollment period to make a change.
-If you are removing an ineligible dependent past 60 days, contact your agency or the Employee Benefits Division immediately as there may be penalties for not removing timely as outlined in section "Removing Dependents Who Lose Eligibility" below.
+You have 60 days from the date of the qualifying change in status to submit the Benefit Event through the SPS Benefits System, upload the supporting documentation to change your coverage, and make your elections.
+Any changes submitted later than 60 days after the qualifying change in status will not be accepted, and you will have to wait until the next Open Enrollment period to make a change, with the exception of a divorce and death of a dependent.
+Divorce or Death events may be older than 60 days only when removing ineligible dependents.

-NOTE: Documentation supporting a qualifying status change must be submitted with your enrollment form.
-For example, if you are ending your State coverage because you have coverage under another employer's health plan, you must provide a letter from the other employer (on company letterhead) or the insurance provider.
-The letter must identify all benefits (e.g., medical, dental, life insurance, etc.) for which you will be enrolled, the names of your covered dependents and the effective date of the new coverage.
+NOTE: Documentation supporting a qualifying status change must be submitted with your Benefit Event through the SPS Benefits System.
+For example, if you are ending your State coverage because you have coverage under another employer's health plan, you must provide a letter from the other employer (on company letterhead) or the insurance provider with the effective date of coverage.